 This website is the perfect source to rent a locals holiday unit.
 As their logo says, Rent from people in over 34,000 cities and 192 countries.
 When travelling with 2 or more people, sharing an apartment or unit can be more affordable than staying in a hostel.
 This website found my friends and I some beautiful apartments in Croatia offering a big kitchen to cook our own dinner, a lounge, private bedrooms and bathrooms and a balcony with stunning views for an unbeatable price.
 Any backpacker can agree it’s great to have a few nights to unwind with your own personal space and more importantly, a nice hot shower with no queues.

 What’s better than free accommodation and new local friends??
 Couchsurfing is a free way to connect with locals and stay on their couch a few nights.
-I personally vouch for this website!

 Learn a language on your phone!
 Duolingo starts with the basics and gradually teaches you to construct sentences.
 This is for those wanting to learn more than the standard hello, please and thank-you, and I owe Duolingo for helping me improve my Spanish and Portuguese when I was living abroad, along with its daily reminders to practice.
 Its teaching system is simple and clever.